A boy smiles as he shows how he washes his hands in clean water.

 A UNICEF report on the state of water, sanitation and hygiene in school settings found half of all schools do not have basic hygiene services, while a third of all primary schools lack basic sanitation and water.
 Some 802 million children do not have a proper handwashing facility with soap and water at school.

 Women and girls are uniquely affected by poor sanitation.
 At least 500 million women and girls are lacking a safe, clean, private facility to manage their menstrual hygiene, which affects girls’ education.
-A World Bank meta-analysis found that one in four adolescent girls in India did not attend school during menstruation because of inadequate toilets.

 ...